iterative/dvc.org/content/docs/studio/get-started.md

 which you can prepare your Git repository for use with DVC Studio [here](/doc/studio/view-settings#non-dvc-repositories).

-## DVC Studio Views page
+## DVC Studio Views dashboard

-By identifying the datasets, metrics and hyperparameters in your Git repositories, DVC Studio creates a **view**, which is an interactive, tabular representation of all your ML experiments.
-In this view, you will not only see your complete experiment history, you can also generate plots, compare experiments, and run new experiments.
+By identifying the datasets, metrics and hyperparameters in your Git repositories, DVC Studio creates a view, which is an interactive, tabular representation of all your ML experiments.

+All the views that you create are included in a central dashboard for easy access.
+To open this dashboard, in your browser, open
-In your browser, open <https://studio.iterative.ai>.
-Sign in with your Github, GitLab, or Bitbucket account.
+<https://studio.iterative.ai>.
+Sign in with your Github, GitLab, or Bitbucket
+account.
+The DVC Studio views dashboard opens.
+If this is the first time you are signing in to DVC Studio, you will see that there already exists a `Demo` view that connects to an example DVC project.
+Use this view to explore the features that DVC Studio has to offer.

 ![](https://static.iterative.ai/img/studio/login_home_v2.png) _When you first
 login, an example view is already created for you to explore, and you can add more views._

-When you first login, you will find that there already exists a `Demo` view connecting to an example DVC project.
-Use this view to explore the features that DVC Studio has to offer.

-DVC Studio automatically identifies datasets, metrics and hyperparameters in your ML experiments.
-Each view on the dashboard displays the metrics.
+Each view on this dashboard displays the metrics that DVC Studio identified in your Git repository.
 In the figure above, you can see that `avg_prec` and `roc_auc` metrics are displayed.

 ## Components of a view